SirFaenor/pwa-skeleton/README.md

 - [https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/](https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/)

 ## Copyright notice
-Some block codes and comments are copy-pasted (adapted when needed) from the links above (all credits to original authors).
+Some code blocks and comments are copy-pasted (adapted when needed) from the links above (all credits to original authors).